aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/textcolumn/_index.md

 ## TextColumn class

-Represents a single text column. **TextColumn** is a member of the [TextColumnCollection](../textcolumncollection/) collection.
-The **TextColumns** collection includes all the columns in a section of a document.
+Represents a single text column.
+[TextColumn](./) is a member of the [TextColumnCollection](../textcolumncollection/) collection.
+The [TextColumn](./) collection includes all the columns in a section of a document.
+To learn more, visit the [Working with Sections](https://docs.aspose.com/words/cpp/working-with-sections/) documentation article.

 ```cpp
 class TextColumn : public System::Object